Sam Darnold Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- The Falcons have the NFL's 19th-ranked pass defense this season, giving up 263.2 yards per game through the air.
+- The 263.2 passing yards the Falcons give up per game makes them the NFL's 19th-ranked pass defense this season.

-- At 2.5 passing TDs allowed per game, the Falcons defense is ranked 27th in the league.
+- With 15 passing TDs conceded this year, the Falcons defense is ranked 27th in the NFL.

 Recent Performances